 - Hydrogenation is the process whereby dihydrogen gas gets added to the alkenes and alkynes to form alkanes.

 - The process occurs in the presence of finely divided platinum, palladium, and nickel.
-The metals above act as catalysts.
+These metals act as catalysts.

 - The dihydrogen gas is adsorbed on the surface of metals; which leads to the activation of hydrogen-hydrogen bonds.